Matrix Decomposition and Applications: Existence of the Biconjugate Decomposition

-The proof of this lemma is delayed in Section~\ref{appendix:wedderburn-general-term} (p.~\pageref{appendix:wedderburn-general-term}).
-We notice that $w_i =\by_k^\top\bA_k\bx_k$ in the general term formula is related to $\bA_k$.
-So it's not the true general term formula.
-We will reformulate $w_i$ to be related to $\bA$ rather than $\bA_k$ later.
-From the general term formula of the Wedderburn sequence, we have
+The proof of this lemma is deferred to Section~\ref{section:wedderburn-general-term}.
+We notice that $w_i =\by_i^\top\bA_i\bx_i$ in the general term formula is related to $\bA_i$, which means the expression is not the true general term formula.
+We will later reformulate $w_i$ in terms of the original matrix $\bA$ rather than $\bA_i$.
+From the general term formula of the Wedderburn sequence, we have: